Galaxias arcanus: Habitat

 G. arcanus prefers cold to cool clear water in shallow 100-400 mm, fast flowing streams varying from 1-20 m in width at an elevation of 150-880 m.
 The fish is generally found in high energy areas such as riffles and runs.
 The stream bottoms of the preferred areas mostly consist of pebbles and rocks with small amounts of bedrock, boulders and gravel.
 The fish are usually found in amongst or under rocks or in deeper water within the gaps in the substrate material.
 The fish are not usually found amongst instream vegetation, but sometimes occurs with submerged timber debris.

 The riffle Galaxias is often found in streams with large number of predatory, introduced trout.
 The species preference for high velocity areas and its habit of hiding between rocks and pebbles on the stream bed together with its cryptic colouration appear to provide it with protection from predation.
 Risks identified for the species include inundation (thus providing access to predators) and drying out of the riffle zones, due to river regulation.

 Lifecycle and reproduction

-The spawning period for G. arcanus is reported to probably be between October to December, possibly into January.
-Ripe to running-ripe adult fish have been collected in Corryong Creek (upper Murray) in early November and from the Acheron River (Goulburn R. catchment) in mid October to mid November.
+The spawning period for G. arcanus is reported to probably be between October and December, possibly into January.
+Ripe to running-ripe adult fish have been collected in Corryong Creek (upper Murray) in early November and from the Acheron River (Goulburn R. catchment) in mid-October to mid-November.
 To complicate matters running ripe females have been recorded in late June in the upper Murray and nearly ripe from the Goulburn River system in May.

 Juvenile fish have been observed in large loose shoals of more than fifty individuals moving upstream along the shallow edge of pools between riffle zones.
 This suggests that the younger fish engage in active upstream dispersal.